 Different woods can add texture and pattern to a minimal bathroom, creating the feeling of warmth.
 Consider using it on a variety of surfaces, from countertops to flooring, or even walls.
 Just make sure it's treated and suitable for a bathroom.

 Combine patterns and shapes to create a striking look.
 Using one similar shape on a range of features will be particularly effective.
 A mirror in a different form will bring a focus to the idea and add another dimension.

 A mixture of textures, materials and patterns can form an intriguing yet still cohesive look if you stick to a small palette of similar tones to avoid overloading the look.
 Freestanding furniture and open shelving will also create a clean and modern feel.

 Don't forget lighting – hanging pendant lights will take a bathroom from standard to stunning.
 They can also be a good way to create a focal point.

 Wood paneling can create a traditional look instantly.
 Marry this with fixtures in classic designs and add touches of silver, brass or gold to complete the look.

 Choosing the right flooring and/or tiles for your bathroom can be one of the most important things to consider when planning a bathroom.

 You can use pretty much anything for your bathroom floor as long as it’s waterproof and won’t get too slippery when wet.

 It’s also possible to have a hardwood floor, but you’ll need to treat it and make sure you don’t leave it wet.
-For an ultra-modern and very practical effect, you could even use concrete.
+Another popular alternative is wood-effect porcelain tiles.